edgexfoundry/device-rfid-llrp-go/internal/llrp/hacking_with_llrp.md

 # Hacker's Guide to LLRP

-This is document is a minimum need-to-know about LLRP, where to go next/when you need more info, what to watch out for, and the basics of how to use this library effectively.
+This document is a minimum need-to-know about LLRP, where to go next/when you need more info, what to watch out for, and the basics of how to use this library effectively.
-It can't replace reading the actual protocol spec, but it can get you started.
+It can't replace reading [the actual protocol spec][llrp_1_0_1], but it can get you started.

-This doc makes some underlying assumptions about how you're using LLRP (specifically, as binary messages exchanged over `tcp/ip`, and that the RFID air protocol in use is the Class1 Gen2 standard) even though _technically_ you could do it other ways The LLRP manual makes a big distinction between the "abstract" message format and the binary format,
+This doc makes some underlying assumptions about how you're using LLRP (specifically, you're exchanging binary messages over `tcp/ip` with an RFID Reader that operates according to the [EPC UHF air protocol][epc_standard]) even though _technically_ you could do it other ways The LLRP manual makes a big distinction between the "abstract" message format and the binary format,